bruvellu/terebratalia-wnts/wnt.md

 We first compared the load of maternal transcripts of Wnt signaling components in the unfertilized eggs of  bilaterians.
 Most metazoans have transcripts for ligands, antagonists, and receptors deposited maternally in the egg (@tbl:maternal).
 However, we observe a significant difference.
-While the composition of maternal Wnt ligands varies considerably between species, even within brachiopods (@tbl:maternal).
+While the composition of maternal Wnt ligands varies considerably even within brachiopods, the maternal load of Frizzled transcripts is less variable between species (@tbl:maternal).
-In contrast, all species investigated so far show *fz1/2/7* transcripts in their eggs (@tbl:maternal).
-These data reveals that expression of *fz1/2/7* in the unfertilized egg is highly-conserved across metazoans as previously suggested [@Bastin2015-oz].
+Almost all species investigated so far show the expression of *fz1/2/7* in the unfertilized egg in a highly-conserved pattern across metazoans [@Bastin2015-oz].
 The expression of maternal Wnt ligands, on the other hand, is evolutionary labile.
 This suggests that *fz1/2/7* may be crucial for the early activation of Wnt signaling in the embryo, and that the identity of the particular Wnt ligands deposited in the egg may be more variable and possibly have redundant function in activating the signaling.
 Therefore, during evolution the expression of ligands was more variable than that of receptors.

+A comparative analysis of the expression of Wnt signaling components during anteroposterior patterning of bilaterians reveals a similar picture.
-We asked whether the transcriptional territories were arranged in similar ways during axial patterning in other groups.
+We asked whether the transcriptional territories were arranged in similar ways in other groups.
+We compared our data on the brachiopod *T. transversa* with other species where the expression of Wnt signaling components has been analyzed in detail, the annelid Platynereis dumerilii

+fz5/8 and fz4 associated with the head, and fz9/10 associated with the trunk.

 In the annelid *Platynereis dumerilii* we find several correspondent, putative homologous Wnt expression domains with *T. transversa*, despite the great differences in embryo architecture -- the annelid has fewer cells than the brachiopod at the moment of gastrulation [@Cho2010-eb; @Janssen2010-dc].
 For instance, the expression of Frizzled receptors in *P. dumerilii* are mostly similar to what we find in the brachiopod, following the same anteroposterior arrangement [@Bastin2015-oz].
 We can also identify Wnt ligands with comparable expression domains.